mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Quickness**

-Quickness represents fine motor control—manual dexterity, flexibility, balance, and coordination.
+Quickness represents fine motor control—manual Quickness, flexibility, balance, and coordination.
 A character with a low Quickness may be someone with an inner-ear problem, one leg that is shorter than the other, or a simple klutz.
 Higher Quickness ratings may belong to charac- ters that are “natural” athletes.

 **Strength**